parksu111/sleep-state/README.md

   * 1 - REM
   * 2 - Wake
   * 3 - REM
+* **info.txt** - A text file containing basic information about the recording such as sampling rate, duration of the recording, etc.
 * Each recording is typically 8 hours or 24 hours long.

 ### EDA